 Vegetarian carbonara is a variation of the traditional Italian carbonara from Rome that is made with egg, cured pork such as guanciale, pancetta, lardons or smoked bacon, cheeses and black pepper.
 The cheeses traditionally used is Pecorino Romano and Parmigiano-Reggiano and it’s generally made with spaghetti but can also include fettuccini, rigatoni, linguine or bucatini.

 Personally I do love a traditional bacon carbonara made with outdoor reared, organic pork.
-But as part of a sustainable lifestyle, we are actively reducing meat consumption and we’re avoiding any low welfare animal products, so this is a great alternative to the more popular meat-based carbonara.
+But as part of a sustainable lifestyle, we are actively reducing meat consumption and we’re avoiding any low welfare animal products, so this Vegetarian Carbonara is a great alternative to the more popular meat-based carbonara.

-Vegetarian Spinach Carbonara
+Vegetarian Carbonara with Spinach